-The šn-ring appeared since the Early Dynastic Period.
-It was used by the king "Den", the fifth king of the first Dynasty, and thus its use was royal17.
-Later then, it was depicted on the stelae of the individuals at the end of the XII dynasty18 and lasted to appear on the stelae of the individuals in the new kingdom19.
+The Sn-ring appeared since the Early Dynastic Period.
+It was used by the king "Den", the fifth king of the first Dynasty, and thus its use was royal 17.
+Later then, it was depicted on the stelae of the individuals at the end of the XII dynasty 18 and lasted to appear on the stelae of the individuals in the new kingdom 19.
 The symbolic meaning of this sign could be the protection, as it provides its owner with a magical power.
-The individuals of the III and IV dynasties used to wear it around the neck as an amulet for protection and to guarantee the owner a lot of offerings and supplies in the afterlife 20 .